-The manufacturing industry, the insurance and financial services industry, and the commercial construction industry are just a few of the areas in which the UC grads find work.
-The majority of alumni accept jobs in the architectural services industry.
-The average starting salary for a graduate of the UC is $60K.
+The manufacturing industry, clinical care, and the insurance and financial services industry are just a few of the areas in which the UC grads find work.
+The most popular professional field seems to be the architectural services industry.
+Following graduation, UC students earn an average of $61K.

 Benefits and Perks

 More than half of respondents can rely on paid vacation days, but just one in three grads have the luxury of paid sick time.
 A large number of survey participants opt for a 401(k) to save for retirement.
 For this school, most alumni are the recipients of health benefits, and a fair number of graduates pick up dental plans, too.
 Additional benefits handed to University of Cincinnati alumni include life insurance, a casual working environment, tuition reimbursement, and flexible hours.

 Median pay for Indiana University grads is $58K, making their salaries most similar to those of UC grads.
 The University of Louisville, Ohio State University-Main Campus, and the University of Kentucky are also similar to UC.